alef42/Ecoleta/README.md

 ---

 <p align="center">
-Developed with 💚 by <a href="https://www.linkedin.com/in/osvaldokalvaitir">Osvaldo Kalvaitir Filho</a>
+Developed with 💚 by <a href="https://www.linkedin.com/in/alef-santos-1662a8161/">Alef dos Santos</a>
 </p>